-At the very beginning of my career I organized a meeting of a research project team, still an undergraduate.
-The project was concerned with the development of thin films for microwave circuits, and my task in the project was the optimization of those films.
+At the beginning of my career, I organized a meeting of a research project team.
+I was still an undergraduate student.
+The project was concerned with the development of thin superconducting films for microwave circuits, and my task in the project was the optimization of those films.
 But I was not an expert in waveguides and microwave circuits, and I had not developed a feeling for the propagation of waves along the walls of our tiny cavities.
 I knew Maxwell’s equations, but this is not the same as feeling how a specific electromagnetic system would evolve over time.

-Since I was the most inexperienced member of the team I dared to utter what I considered a really stupid and basic question at the end of the meeting, after we had discussed all sorts of details and project management issues:
+Since I was the most inexperienced member of the team, I dared to utter what I considered a really stupid and basic question.
+At the end of the meeting, after we had discussed all sorts of details and project management issues, I asked:

 How exactly do these waves propagate?
 How are they confined to the waveguides?

-In that moment I promised to myself that I will always dare to ask the so-called stupid questions – both to myself and to others, and I would not care about damaging my reputation as an expert (that I might become eventually, in some fields).
-I think that I have been able to keep the promise, though it is sometimes hard to resist the temptation to cover gaps in basic knowledge by resorting to expert lingo.
+In that moment, I promised to myself that I will always dare to ask the so-called stupid questions – both to myself and to others.
+I would not care about damaging my reputation as an expert.
+I think, that I have been able to keep the promise.
+But it is hard sometimes to resist the temptation to cover gaps in basic knowledge by resorting to expert lingo.

-Science shows are successful partly due the unexpected twist in the explanation of simple everyday phenomena.
-And I would believe that every student of physics has seen an experienced professor guessing wrong when trying to explain such phenomena.
-Consider the famous experiment of the helium filled balloon in a car: The balloon is attached to a stiff wire and the other end of the wire is attached to the seat of the car.
+Science shows on TV are successful – partly due the unexpected twist in the explanation of simple everyday phenomena.
+I believe that every student of physics has seen an experienced professor guessing wrong when trying to explain such phenomena.
+Consider the famous experiment of the helium filled balloon in a car: The balloon is attached to a stiff wire, and the other end of the wire is attached to the seat of the car.
 The length of the wire is shorter than the height of the car.
-If the car is not accelerating, the angle between the wire and the bottom plate of the car would be 90 degrees.
-What would happen if the car is accelerates?
+If the car is not accelerating, the angle between the wire and the bottom plate of the car is 90 degrees.
+What would happen if the car accelerates?